BlankRiser/monorepo/CONTRIBUTING.md

 ## Adding shadcn components from the ui package

-To add components to your app, run the following command at the root of your `portfolio` app:
+To add components to your app, run the following command at the root of the `monorepo` app:

 ```bash
 pnpm dlx shadcn@latest add button -c apps/portfolio